sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide5.md

 4. Implement `Horizontal Pod Autoscaling (HPA)` to scale your application based on resource utilization.
 5. Use `Persistent Volumes` to store data for your database.
-6. Expose your frontend using a `Service` of type `LoadBalancer` or `NodePort`.
+6. Expose your frontend using a `Service` of type `NodePort` for debugging.
+7. Use `Liveness` and `Readiness` probes to monitor the health of your pods.
+8. Use `StatefulSets` if your database requires stable network identities and persistent storage.
-7. Refer to the previous sections for examples and guidance on how to create each component.
+9. Refer to the previous sections for examples and guidance on how to create each component.
-8. You can use single yaml file with multiple documents separated by `---` & have all your deployment, services etc., or multiple yaml files as per your preference.
+10. You can use single yaml file with multiple documents separated by `---` & have all your deployment, services etc., or multiple yaml files as per your preference.
-9. **Optional** - You can also try deploying using `Helm Charts` for better management.
+11. **Optional** - You can also try deploying using `Helm Charts` for better management.
 Read about Helm in the [Helm Docs](https://helm.sh/docs/).

 ## Example Architecture